 It is also unrealistic to use this approach with projects with complex and frequently changing needs, as should the requirements change post-development, it could be costly to redo the earlier steps.

 Even though it is a subset of the Agile model, Scrum is very popular.
 This model focuses on short development sprints of 2-4 weeks, each delivering a working product increment.
 Throughout the process, there is a lot of focus on improving the development process by continuously integrating user feedback.

-If you are new to the tech industry and you want to learn more about software engineering and building better solutions as a developer, consider your first step as booking a career consultation with one of our career experts today to thoroughly analyze what approach you should take to fulfill your career goals and objectives.
+If you are new to the tech industry and you want to learn more about software engineering and building better solutions as a developer, consider your first step as booking a career consultation with one of our career experts today to thoroughly analyse what approach you should take to fulfil your career goals and objectives.